ception-dev/.github/profile/README.md

 [ ] Provide detailed information about the organization

-[ ] Add detailed information about the projects
+[ ] Add detailed information about the